In the coming days we will have the first important events and news on European Territorial Cooperation 2021-2027. Let’s find out together

 The most advanced Territorial Cooperation programs are probably those that refer to the second “level” of intervention, that of Transnational Cooperation (between extended transnational territories belonging to different states).

 The Central Europe program presents a site dedicated to 2021-2027 programming that is very extensive and detailed, proposes a draft of the Program, and expects its official approval by the end of the year.
-In addition, it already provides for a first, important call which will be launched on November 15 (with projects starting towards the end of next year) and features a first guide to funding of Central Europe with operational details and insights (including a link to the community of Central Europe, a newsletter and a YouTube channel with dedicated content).
+In addition, it already includes a first major call to be launched on November 15 (with projects launching late next year) and presents an initial guide to Central Europe funding with operational details and insights (including a link to the Central Europe community, a newsletter and a YouTube channel with dedicated content).
 The program covers all regions in northern Italy: Piedmont, Liguria, Valle d’Aosta, Lombardy, Veneto, Trentino-Alto Adige, Friuli-Venezia Giulia and Emilia-Romagna.

 Alpine Space is equally advanced.
 The relevant program is already available in final form and is awaiting approval by the European Commission.
 Its reference site has already been updated to 2021-2027 programming and presents the main points of the program (also available in a summary overview).
 The first call is expected to be launched soon.
 Alpine Space also offers an articulated “library” for documenting the program’s best practices, a website and facility dedicated to strategic aspects, and national contact points for reference.